 Fish fillets that have been exposed to carbon monoxide, which is used to retain or enhance red color.

 A large group of small crustaceans and an important food source for larger species such as fish, seabirds, and baleen whales.

 In the U.S., the name associated with small, lobster-like crustaceans, which are also known as crawfish.
 Overseas, the name is sometimes used to describe spiny, or rock lobsters.

 Invertebrates characterized by a segmented body (with limbs that are paired and jointed) and exoskeleton; e.g. lobsters, crabs, and shrimp.

-Extremely cold freezing process, usually using liquid nitrogen or carbon dioxide.
-Because of its higher cost, most often used to freeze higher-value seafoods like shrimp and lobster.
+The extremely cold freezing process, usually using liquid nitrogen or carbon dioxide.
+Because of its higher cost, most often used to freeze higher-value seafood like shrimp and lobster.